JPLogistics/JPLogistics_C152/CONTRIBUTING.md

 In order to maintain the required standard, please do not modify any file locations or folder structures

+Please can I also request that you Fork / Pull Request into the Development Channel!

 When creating a Pull Request, please name it describing the changes made EG: "Modified Taxi Light Position" Also include a description of what has changed and any reasoning you think is applicable!